Kara Winger: World championships

 Winger (still Kara Patterson at the time) earned her first invitation to the world championships in 2009, while still at Purdue.
-She fouled on her initial attempt, then threw only 48.88 m on a second attempt.
+At the US Championships, she fouled on her initial attempt, then threw only 48.88 m on a second attempt.
 Her third throw went 52.02 m qualifying her as seventh out of eight to make the finals.
 She fouled again during the finals, but then beat the rest of the field by more than 4 m.
 Her throw of 63.95 m was a career-best and 0.24 m shy of the national record.
-She was unable to perform that well in Berlin.
+She was unable to perform that well in Berlin at the World Championships.
 Her best throw in Berlin was 52.71 m earning her 28th place.

 Winger entered the USA track and field championships held in Eugene, Oregon in 2011.
 She recorded 194.67 feet to beat her nearest competitor by 14 feet.
 This throw guaranteed her entry into the 2011 World Championships in Daegu, South Korea.
 Her best throw in the world championships was 57.1 point meters, placing her 20th.
 She did not qualify for the finals.

 In 2012, Winger suffered an ACL injury.
 She returned to competition in 2013, but was unable to qualify for the 2013 World Championships held in Moscow.

 In 2015, Winger earned an invitation to the World Championships in Athletics held in Beijing.
 All 32 qualifiers compete in the initial qualification event, with the top 12 going on to the finals round.
 Winger's throw of 62.21 m placed her in twelfth, only 0.04 m ahead of the 13th position.
 In the finals round, her best throw was 60.88 m, finishing in 8th place.

 Winger earned an invitation to the 2017 World Championships held in London.
 In the qualifying round, she threw 61.27 m and finished 15th.

 Winger qualified for the 2019 world championships held in Doha, Qatar.
 In the qualifying round she finished seventh with a throw of 62.13 m.
 She finished fifth with a throw of 63.23 m, the best ever by an American at the world championships.

 In 2022, Winger initially announced she would be retiring after this season making this year's World Championships her last major international event in her career.
 In the qualifier round, Winger threw 61.3 m for fourth in the standings.
 On her final throw in the finals, she managed 64.05 m for second place.
 It was the first ever medal earned by an American in the women's javelin at the World Championships.